Jussi Jääskeläinen: Personal life

 Jääskeläinen is married to Tessa and together, they have three sons, all of them were born in England.
 Jääskeläinen's eldest son Will Jääskeläinen plays for Woking FC, in the same position, having left Bolton in August 2017 without making a competitive senior appearance.
 He wears the shirt number 22, the same that his father did during his time at Bolton.
-His youngest son, Emil Jääskeläinen, plays for St. Louis City SC.
+His second son, Emil Jääskeläinen, plays for Sporting JAX of USL Championship.
+His youngest son, Robin, plays collegiate soccer in the United States.
 Former Bolton Wanderers’ goalkeeper coach and mentor Fred Barber said about Jääskeläinen: "He's a very modest person, just a nice family man.
 He loves his wife, loves his children and he's very quiet.
 But you have to admire him for what he's achieved."

 Jääskeläinen is close friends with Tepi Moilanen.
 Growing up in Finland, he followed Liverpool, due to their history and reputation, and idolised Bruce Grobbelaar as the main inspiration for him to become a goalkeeper.
 Having lived in England since 1997, Jääskeläinen became a fan of cricket, saying about the sport: "Sometimes it lasts a bit too long, but I like the good bits.
 It's a decent game."
 Jääskeläinen consider himself an adopted Boltonian during his time at Bolton Wanderers.
 He also spoke out about getting used to playing football in December; in contrast to his home country’s football schedule.
 In 2021, Jääskeläinen moved back to Finland after spending 23 years away from the country.

 Jääskeläinen also took part in charity and local communities work during his playing career at Bolton Wanderers.
 After his testimonial match against Hibernian on 8 August 2009, he donated the proceeds of the money contributed to three local charities.

 Jääskeläinen has worked as a football studio commentator for Viaplay.